wecodemore/wpstarter/docs/03-WordPress-Integration.md

 However, unlike WordPress, WP Starter will always make sure it is set.

-If no environment variable with that name is found, WP Starter will calculate the home URL by looking at server variables, defaulting to `"localhost"` if even server variables are not found.
+If no environment variable with that name is found, WP Starter will calculate the home URL by looking at server variables, defaulting to `"localhost"` if server variables are not found.

-This might be fine in many cases, but setting `WP_HOME` is recommended to avoid issues and avoid calculation of the home URL at every request.
+This might be fine in many cases, but **setting `WP_HOME` is highly recommended** to avoid issues and avoid calculation of the home URL at every request.